WA private-sale guide

 Washington Bill of Sale

 Private vehicle sales in Washington go through the Department of Licensing (DOL).
-The seller signs over the title, the buyer applies to transfer it into their name, and a bill of sale documents the transaction.
-Washington has a key signing requirement: the seller's signature on the bill of sale must be notarized or certified by a Washington licensing agent.
-Plan to sign in front of a notary or at a licensing office rather than signing it alone.
+The seller signs over the title, the buyer applies to transfer it, and a bill of sale records the transaction.
+The current TD-420-065 bill-of-sale form has buyer and seller signature lines and no notary acknowledgment.

 After the sale, the buyer must report the transfer and apply for a new title and registration, generally within 15 days of the purchase date in Washington; transferring late can trigger penalty fees.
 The buyer pays the title fee, registration fees, and use tax (Washington's equivalent of sales tax on private sales) at a licensing office.